SIL-Ohjelmistoprojekti/Tailwind_FrontEnd/README.md

 ## Available Components

-1. Aurinko
+1. SunStatus.jsx

-File: ```Aurinko.jsx```
+File: ```SunStatus.jsx```

-The ```Aurinko``` component is responsible for displaying the current position of the sun, including sunrise and sunset times.
+The ```SunStatus``` component is responsible for displaying the current position of the sun, including sunrise and sunset times.
 It dynamically updates based on real-time data, providing users with a visual representation of the sun's location throughout the day.

 2. Current

-File: ```Current.jsx```
+File: ```CurrentWeather.jsx```

-The ```Current``` component displays real-time weather data such as temperature, humidity, wind speed, and visibility.
+The ```CurrentWeather``` component displays real-time weather data such as temperature, humidity, wind speed, and visibility.
 It fetches this data from the backend and provides an overview of the current conditions at a specified location (airport or city).

-3. Kiilto
+3. AirportRunways

-File: ```Kiilto.jsx```
+File: ```AiportRunways.jsx```

-The ```Kiilto``` component visualizes solar irradiance and light intensity data.
-It provides information on sunlight exposure levels, which can be relevant for certain aviation or maintenance activities that rely on clear skies.
+The ```AirportRunways``` component visualizes runway data for airports, including length, direction, and surface type.
+This data is essential for pilots, air traffic controllers, and ground staff to assess runway suitability for takeoffs and landings, especially in varying weather conditions.

 4. Metar